-We have partnered up with Klamath County Developmental Disability Services and Southern Oregon Regional Brokerage (S.O.R.B) to provide job placement and training programs for people with intellectual and development disabilities.
+We have partnered up with Klamath County Developmental Disability Services and Connections Case Mgmt to provide job placement and training programs for people with intellectual and developmental disabilities.
 We continue to strive to provide the knowledge and abilities for our participants to be able to gain fulfilling work, and the skills needed to maintain a job in the community.

 CURRENT JOB SITES